Considering dairy goats? What you should know…

 Raw Milk – Kefir and Yougurt

-Many people have found goats milk to help with or even eliminate allergies, eczema, and asthma.
+Many people have found goats milk helps with or even eliminate allergies, eczema, and asthma.
 I have heard more than one account of stomach cancer being eliminated by drinking raw goats milk.

-Yogurt and kefir can be easily made from raw goats milk.
+Yogurt and kefir can be easily made from raw dairy goat milk.
 Flavor these homestead creations with some fruit or honey and, Yum!
 As good as yogurt is for your gut, kefir is like yogurt on steroids!

-It is true that there are a few goats that genetically have off-flavored milk.
+It is true that there are a few goats that have off-flavored milk.
+This seems to have something to do with the genetics of the individual goat.
 I imagine it is the same with cows.
-I have milked and drank the milk from many goats and have only ever had one doe who had an “off” flavor.
+I have milked and drank the milk from many dairy goats and have only ever had one doe who had an “off” flavor.
 She was bred for the show ring though, and not for milk quality.

 Grinding up their bones?!

 A year or so after getting our first goats, my brother Jason came to visit.
 He lives in Denver, and I’m not sure he’d ever seen a real goat up close before.
 Jason was fascinated by the strange horned creatures but wasn’t really sure what the point was in our keeping them.
 I explained, “Well, we drink the milk, make cheese and also make soap!”